huoww07/Bioinformatics-for-RNA-Seq/lessons/09_R_scripts.md

 ggplot(res_table) +
   geom_point(aes(x = log2FoldChange, y = -log10(padj), colour = threshold_OE)) +
   scale_color_manual(values=c("black", "red")) +  # black v.s. red dots
-  ggtitle("WT v.s.
-SNF2") +                       # this line defines the title of the plot
-  xlab("log2 fold change") +                      # this line defines the name of the x-axis ylab("-log10 adjusted p-value") +               # name of y-axis scale_x_continuous(limits = c(-7.5,7.5)) +      # the axis range is set to be from -7.5 to 7.5
+  ggtitle("SNF2 against WT") +                       # this line defines the title of the plot xlab("log2 fold change") +                      # this line defines the name of the x-axis ylab("-log10 adjusted p-value") +               # name of y-axis scale_x_continuous(limits = c(-7.5,7.5)) +      # the axis range is set to be from -7.5 to 7.5